hotmic-wp/hotmic-media-player-ios/README.md

     - Integration in iPadOS or macOS apps is not supported.
 - Swift UIKit app
     - Integration in Objective-C or SwiftUI apps is not officially supported.
-- App is live on the App Store
-    - HotMicMediaPlayer uses the `UIWebView` framework for YouTube playback.
-Apple does not allow new apps to use `UIWebView`.
 - App uses view controller based status bar appearance
 - App supports portrait and landscape orientations
 - App disables Bitcode